androsanta/work-hours-to-sheet/README.md

 ## _Telegram Bot_
-The project contains also a telegram bot from which it's possible to execute the same command of the CLI.
+The project contains also a telegram bot from which it's possible to execute the same commands of the CLI.
 It also checks periodically if the total time is close to 8 hours to send a notification with a random inspirational quote.
 \
 It has been fun to program the bot but I've never actually used it 🤓